Chilinot/blog/1-building_a_micro_service_based_system.md

  * [simple\_command](https://github.com/nebulab/simple_command)
  * [jwt](https://github.com/jwt/ruby-jwt)

+TODO: More in depth about gems and why

 ## "Asymmetric" Authentication
+TODO: Add graph to show authentication process

 I call the authentication and authorization system I will design "asymmetric", because it is based on public/private key based encryption and validation.

 Basically, there is an authentication/authorization microservice (auth) responsible for creating tokens which are then signed using the secret private key known only to that microservice.